jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 # Controller

-Controller is on every public url location that the user can reach.
+The controller is on every public url location that the user can reach.
 It contains the logic for what to do next.
-Controller either redirects the user or loads all the important variables and then calls the view to display them to the user.
+The controller either redirects the user or loads all the important variables and then calls the view to display them to the user.
 Controller is also used to handle POST and GET requests.

-Individual Controllers are already described in a automatically generated documentation I am going to document only one page here and that is the chats Controlelr as the functionality of others are very simmilar and this is the most complicated one.
+Individual Controllers are already described in automatically generated documentation I am going to document only one page here and that is the chats Controlelr as the functionality of others are very similar and this is the most complicated one.

 ## Chats Controller

-This is the chats controller, page that controlls the logic of the chats page.
+This is the chats controller, the page that controls the logic of the chats page.
-It is the only controller that is gong to described in the programmer documentation.
+It is the only controller that is going to be described in the programmer documentation.

 ### Session and Includes

-Session is stated for state holding and then User and Messages are both included, these are the models described above and are used to hadle user and chatting needs.
+The session is stated for state holding and then User and Messages are both included, these are the models described above and are used to handle user and chatting needs.
 ```php
 session_start();